 At some point, you have to stop talking and start doing.

 It might be time to make a decision and live with the consequences.

 If you want to dive more into this growth mindset, check out The Senior Pastor's Guide to Breaking Barriers.
-Just fill out the form below, and we'll send you the PDF.

-Get some people around you to encourage you to keep going and give you good advice along the way, but don't give up.
+Get some people around you to encourage you to keep going and to give you good advice along the way, but don’t give up.